Ayushsaha103/2023_Medtronic_Internship_ML_models/README.md

 The accuracy of these tools ranged from 90-98%.
 These models have informed our team about the products' ability to meet product compliance standards.

 # Gaussian Process Regressor (GPR)
-- Purpose: This model learns to predict an independent variable based off an input vector of data features, and additionally predicts its own uncertainty in its guess.
+- Purpose: This model learns to predict the value of an independent variable based off an input vector of data features, and additionally predicts its own uncertainty in its guess.
 - Advantages: In essence, when fed an input data vector, the GPR draws a probability distribution representing a range of values where the independent variable may lie.
 The GPR can model a limited amount of data with decent accuracy.
 - Disadvantages: The GPR is inoptimal for large datasets, and requires 3 hyper-parameters to be manually determined/initialized